ZarnackGroup/racoon_clip/docs/all_options.rst

    If a parameter is specified in both the provided config file and the command line, the command line parameter will overwrite the config file.

-racoon_clip will write a combined config file, containing the default options, where nothing was specified, the config file options and the command line options (command line parameters overwrite config file parameters) with the file ending "_updated.yaml" to keep track of the options you used.
+racoon_clip will write a combined config file, containing the default options where nothing was specified, the config file options and the command-line options (command-line parameters overwrite config file parameters), with the file ending "_updated.yaml" to keep track of the options you used.

 Required and conditional input
 ------------------------------

 Every analysis requires ``infiles`` and ``genome_fasta``.
-For non-demultiplexed data, ``samples`` can be inferred from the input filenames;
-an explicit value selects their order.
-Demultiplexing requires the expected sample names and ``barcodes_fasta``.
+Demultiplexing additionally requires ``samples`` and ``barcodes_fasta``.

-A ``gtf`` annotation is optional.
+A ``gtf`` annotation is optional but recommended.
 Either select an ``experiment_type`` preset or define the barcode and UMI arrangement manually.
 The remaining parameters use defaults unless the experiment requires a different value.

 Input files and output directory
 ---------------------------------

-- **wdir** (path): *default "./racoon_clip_out"*; Path where results are written to.
+- ``wdir`` (path): *default "./racoon_clip_out"*; Path where results are written to.
 A folder “results” containing all output will be created.
-Be aware that if a folder “results” already exists in this directory, it will be overwritten.
+Existing results are not deleted automatically.
+Snakemake may reuse existing outputs or replace individual files when their corresponding rules are rerun.
+Use a new or empty output directory when a completely independent analysis is required.

-- **infiles** (path(s) to file(s)): One or multiple file paths to the fastq files of all samples.
+- ``infiles`` (path(s) to file(s)): One or multiple file paths to the fastq files of all samples.
 Multiple files should be provided in one string, separated by a space.
 When demultiplexing should be performed by racoon_clip, specify only one input fastq file of the multiplexed reads.
 FASTA files are not supported, as they will not allow any quality filtering.

-- **seq_format** ("-Q33"/"-Q64"): *default "-Q33"*; Sequence format passed to FASTX-Toolkit. "-Q33" corresponds to data from an Illumina sequencer, "-Q64" would correspond to data from a Sanger sequencer.
+- ``seq_format`` ("-Q33"/"-Q64"): *default "-Q33"*; Sequence format passed to FASTX-Toolkit. "-Q33" corresponds to data from an Illumina sequencer, "-Q64" would correspond to data from a Sanger sequencer.

 Sample names and experiment groups
 ----------------------------------

-- **samples** (string): Optional ordered sample names for non-demultiplexed inputs; required when demultiplexing.
+- ``samples`` (string): Optional ordered sample names for non-demultiplexed inputs; required when demultiplexing.
 Names must agree with the resolved input names or barcode identifiers.
-- **experiment_groups** (string): Legacy accepted setting.
+- ``experiment_groups`` (string): Legacy accepted setting.
 The current workflow resolves groups from ``experiment_group_file`` and does not use this value to filter or order them.
-- **experiment_group_file** (path): Assigns samples to groups.
+- ``experiment_group_file`` (path): Assigns samples to groups.

 See :doc:`sample_groups` for the group-file format, default ``all_samples`` group, and singleton-group behavior.